quchen/stgi/README.md

 The `Stg.Marshal` module provides functions to inject Haskell values into the STG (`toStg`), and extract them from a machine state again (`toStg`).
 These functions are tremendously useful in practice, make use of them!
-After chasing a list value on the heap manually, you'll know the value of `fromStg`, and in order to get data structures into the STG you have to write a lot of code, and be careful doing it at that.
+After chasing a list value on the heap manually you'll know the value of `fromStg`, and in order to get data structures into the STG you have to write a lot of code, and be careful doing it at that.
+Keep in mind that `fromStg` requires the value to  be in normal form, or extraction will fail.